Kershaw dominant, Dodgers beat Brewers 5-2, lead NLCS 3-2

 The team that hit a franchise and NL-leading 235 home runs in the regular season did it playing small ball instead, driving in all but one of its runs on singles.

+The Dodgers tied the game 1-all on Austin Barnes' RBI single up the middle in the fifth.
+Chris Taylor singled leading off, took second on shortstop Orlando Arcia's throwing error and stole third.

+"It was huge to get there to third base, less than two outs, give us a shot to do some things," Barnes said of Taylor.

-Tied 1-all, Muncy grounded a 1-2 pitch from Brandon Woodruff into left field, scoring Justin Turner, who led off with a single.
+Muncy grounded a 1-2 pitch from Brandon Woodruff into left field, scoring Turner, who led off with a single.
 Yasiel Puig singled to center with two outs, bringing home Manny Machado after he was hit by a pitch from Corbin Burnes.

 Los Angeles extended the lead to 5-1 in the seventh on Turner's RBI single that scored Kershaw, who walked, and pinch-hitter Brian Dozier's RBI groundout.